Lubmes/fabmanager_zld/README.md

 to keep oversight of all the things being made, to educate and improve useabilty.

 Build:

 * Ruby 2.3.0

 * Rails 5.0.0

+* Postgres

+* Styling with w3.css & simple form.

+* RSpec, FactoryGirl and Capybara are used for testing.
+BDD building style approach.

-* Configurated to use NL (Dutch) as the default local
+* Configurated to use NL (Dutch) as the default local (in config/application.rb)

-* Mind the use of w3.css and simple form for styling.
-In the simple form config file you can easily make adjustments.

-* Works with Postgres

-* Has a stabilzing test suite as basis using RSpec, FactoryGirl and Capybara
+# Styling

+Styling is done with the css only library w3 found in one file: lib/assets/stylesheets/w3.css.
+This to make the styling as lightweight as possible, so others can easily apply their own style.
+Mind the simple_form config file (config/initializers/simle_form.rb).
+There you can easliy adjust the forms their style classes, ids and the shape of errors.